 Purpose and Outcomes

 You are creating an environmental monitoring system.
 When run, it will check an important environmental factor and trigger an alarm based on the sensor readings (if it is above a predefined threshold).
-If personnel are not present (indicated by whether or not the button is pressed), the alarm will continue to sound even if the tempreture or light readings return to normal.
 We will also print to the user some useful information about the weather.

 By the end of this lab, you should be able to: